brotatotes/bht-automation/bht gen 1/Mark/Chapter 6/Mark 6 24 bht.md

 # Mark 6:24 Commentary Help Text

 ## BHT:
-In this Bible verse, we witness the treacherous actions of a woman driven by vengeance.
-The abandon of shame and heartlessness seen in abandoned women is amplified in her calculated and deliberate desire for revenge.
-This opportunity to harm an innocent man was too good for her to pass up, leaving her unprepared for the ghastly response of her mother.
-The cunning nature of this woman is brought to light as she seeks guidance from her mother and withdraws to carefully consider her next move.
+In this Bible verse, we see the malicious and shameless nature of a woman named Herodias, who sought to get rid of a man who spoke the word of God.
+Herodias's desire for revenge was calculated and deliberate, as she longed for the death of this man who opposed her.
+Even the daughter of Herodias played a role, seeking her mother's guidance on what to ask for.
+This verse reveals the power of the word of God, as even in prison, the voice of this holy man wounded and tormented the minds of those who opposed him.

 ## Choicest Commentary Quotes:
 ### Jamieson Fausset Brown: